Anna Case

+Biography

-She was born in Clinton, New Jersey, on October 29, 1887. and educated by vocal trainer Augusta Öhrström-Renard in New York.
-She made her debut in 1909 at the New Theatre in New York as the Dutch Boy in Werther, and from 1909–1916 was a member of the Metropolitan Opera Company.
-In first American performances, she created the roles of Sophie in Der Rosenkavalier (1913) and Feodor in Boris Godunov (1913).
+Case was born in Clinton, New Jersey, on October 29, 1887, and educated by vocal trainer Augusta Öhrström-Renard in New York.
+Case made her debut in 1909 at the New Theatre in New York as the Dutch Boy in Werther, and from 1909 to 1916 was a member of the Metropolitan Opera Company.
+In her first American performances, she created the roles of Sophie in Der Rosenkavalier (1913) and Feodor in Boris Godunov (1913).
 She sang Olympia in Tales of Hoffmann, Mimi in La Boheme, and Micaela in Carmen.

-She wrote music and lyrics to several songs during the 1910s and '20s.
+Case wrote the music and lyrics to several songs during the 1910s and 20s.
 She made her film debut in the 1919 silent drama film The Hidden Truth, and sang one of her original songs in the 1926 Vitaphone short La Fiesta.
 She also appeared in documentaries about sound recording.
-In 1930 she recorded "Just Awearyin' for You" by Frank Lebby Stanton and Carrie Jacobs-Bond.
+In 1930, she recorded "Just Awearyin' for You" by Frank Lebby Stanton and Carrie Jacobs-Bond.